vermo7en/GSCopywriting/src/pages/faq.md

           intro video call, an interview, a questionnaire and some back and forth communication for technical purposes.
 After that, we can go as fast as you need.
-      - title: Who handles the design?
+      - title: Can you share some samples?
         content: >-
           You can choose to provide the design yourself, or I can include a design element to your proposal.
 I work with several wonderful